nick3499/vlc_wrapper_sfm/README.md

 % end
 ```

-The basic difference is the syntax for the looping structure.
+The basic difference in the template is the syntax for the looping structure.